-• These don't really work so well.
+These don't really work so well.
 On paper they're flimsy, and in practice I've never seen anyone activate one of these in the window of time between a mesh insert hack and a cyberbrain hack.
-If anything, they the grunts. -Rackham
+If anything, they give a sense of false security, but they're popular with the grunts. -Rackham